sbarissonmez/sdwan-rbac-resource-group/README.md

 Devices in Global resource group are also visible, APJC resource group user can only view these devices, but cannot perform any operations on them.

-### Resoruce Group Admin Americas: View Devices list
+### Resource Group Admin Americas: View Devices list

       ./sdwan_rbac_resource_groups.py device-list-user --username admin_amer --password admin_amer_pass